hailey123/chess-notation/README.md

 # Chess Notation

 A single player game to help you learn chess notation.
-The game is in progress and not functional currently.

 ## How to Play